 Elevation in the first two weeks is extremely important.
 Reducing swelling helps in pain control and making sure your incisions heal.
-We recommend elevating 80% of the time during the first week and 50% of the time the second week.
-Placing your leg on 2-3 pillows should be sufficient, but the higher the better.
+We typically recommend elevating 80% of the time during the first week and 50% of the time the second week.
+Placing your leg on 2-3 pillows should be sufficient.